Keir Starmer gives up on green pledge and life

 The bloke's guide to not criticising age-gap relationships just in case

-THE 31-year age difference between Martin Freeman and Jenna Ortega in Miller’s Girl has outraged filmgoers.
-But not many men, who are always oddly cagey about age-gap relationships.
-Here’s how.
+YAWNING age differences between actors in movies outrage filmgoers.
+But not many men, who are always oddly cagey about age-gap relationships for unexplained reasons.
+Here’s how they do it:

 No outright condemnation